Garden waste collections FAQs

 Will I get a replacement bin sticker if it gets lost or damaged?

 We will replace stickers free of charge for any property which has already subscribed to the garden waste collection service.
-Contact us at Highways and Streetscene if you need a replacement sticker.
+Fill in our garden waste enquiry form or Contact us if you need a replacement sticker.

 Can I cancel my subscription and get a refund?